DataDog/documentation/content/en/continuous_integration/pipelines/gitlab.md

 ### Partial and downstream pipelines

-In the **Pipeline Executions** page, you can now use the filters below in the search bar:
+In the **Pipeline Executions** page, you can use the filters below in the search bar:

 `Downstream Pipeline`
 : Possible values: `true`, `false`